lesterchan/wp-postratings/README.md

 * NEW: Remove po/mo files from the plugin.
 Props @ramiy.
 * NEW: Use translate.wordpress.org to translate the plugin.
 Props @ramiy.
 * NEW: Add phpDocs and update file headers.
 Props @ramiy.
+* NEW: Adds the ability to restrict voting rights to members of the blog.
+Props @stephenharris.
 * FIXED: Use the new admin headings hierarchy with H1, H2, H3 tags.
 Props @ramiy.
 * FIXED: Move *.js files to /js/ sub-folder.
 Props @ramiy.
 * FIXED: Move *.css files to /css/ sub-folder.
 Props @ramiy.